thuanpham0807/thuanpham.github.io/index.md

 RCH has worked for more than 45 years in the cash register sector and offers the most innovative solutions for the management of the point of sale.
 - Projects:
-	- Native Android applications for cash register system machines like POS or handheld waiter device
+	- Native Android applications for cash register system machines like POS or handheld waiter device.
 	- In-house applications for internal using.
 - Responsibilities:
 	- Involve in building up software team in Vietnam: Working abroad in Italy, reviewing resumes, interview and training.